pyodide/pyodide/docs/project/related-projects.md

   [IDE](https://futurecoder.io/course/#ide) with a REPL, debuggers, and automatic installation of any imported packages supported by Pyodide's `micropip`.
+- [PyRepl.io](https://pyrepl.io) uses Pyodide for a Python interpreter in your browser.
+PyRepl is made for creating and sharing code snippets.
+Embed interactive Python examples in your documentation, blog posts, presentations and more.

 ## Workarounds for common WASM and browser limitations